American Bobtail Cat: Characteristics, Personality, and Breed Information

 Health

 American Bobtail cats do not have any special dietary requirements, other than a nutritious meat-based diet that satisfies their needs as obligate carnivores.
-Feed measured meals rather than leaving out food all dog so your cat does not overeat and become obese.
+Feed measured meals rather than leaving out food all day so your cat does not overeat and become obese.

 American Bobtail cats come in both short coats and medium-length long coats.
 Both coat types are fairly easy to care for.
 Regular brushing will help keep your American Bobtail cat looking good, and they'll love the attention.
 Since these cats are robust climbers, keep their nails trimmed regularly.